vicky-1729/roboshop-linux-manual/README.md

 # Project: roboshop-shell-automation-01

 ## Overview
 `roboshop-shell-automation-01` is a comprehensive and fully automated solution for deploying the RoboShop e-commerce application using Shell scripting.
-This project streamlines the setup process by automating the installation, configuration, and orchestration of all required services and dependencies across multiple environments, with a focus on Red Hat Enterprise Linux.
+This project streamlines the setup process by automating the installation, configuration,and Setup of all required services and dependencies across multiple environments, with a focus on Red Hat Enterprise Linux.

 ## Evolution of the Project